Welcome to Nursery!

 Literacy and Phonics

-We will continue to share lots of different stories, songs and rhymes together as a group and in smaller groups over the course of this half term.
-We will be developing comprehension skills and the ability to discuss key events about the stories we have shared, talk about characters and learn a range of story language to begin to create our own stories.
+We will be sharing lots of different stories, songs and rhymes together as a group and in smaller groups over the course of this half term.
+We will learn how to handle books carefully and enjoy sharing stories fore pleasure talking about what we can see using the pictures and begin to answer simple questions about what they have heard.

-We will continue to develop our speaking and listening skills using phase 1 aspects of Letters and Sounds.
+We will develop our speaking and listening skills using phase 1 aspects of Letters and Sounds.
 We will be learning to recognise our name cards and the initial sounds in different words.

 We will continue to experience lots of fine motor activities to develop the muscles in our hands and support our writing skills.
 We will be mark making in a variety of contexts and for varied purposes on both a large scale with large chalks and paintbrushes etc outside and smaller scale mark making tools in the classroom.